tls-stuff/rfc8447bis/draft-salowey-rfc8447bis.md

 of security.

 # Experimental Codepoints {#experiment}

-The Transport Layer Security (TLS) Extensions IANA registry currently uses the Specification Required registration policy for unassigned values, along with a small block reserved for Private Use.
+Many of the Transport Layer Security (TLS) IANA registries currently use the Specification Required registration policy for unassigned values, along with a small block reserved for Private Use.
 As specified in {{?RFC8126}}, assignments made in the Private Use space are not useful for broad interoperability experiments.
-Therefore, experimental extensions which require large-scale interopable experiments must use values from the unassigned range.
+Therefore, experimental code points which require large-scale interopable experiments must use values from the unassigned range.
 Currently, nothing prevents applications from using unassigned codepoints without an IANA assignment.
 This means that applications which request an assignment according to this procedure via a specification may inadvertently choose a codepoint value that some other application is squatting on.
 In turn, this negatively may impact experiments.

-To promote visibility of unassigned codepoints and lower the bar for large-scale extension experiments, this draft outlines a different registration policy for TLS extensions.
+To promote visibility of unassigned codepoints and lower the bar for large-scale experiments, this draft outlines a different registration policy for TLS registries.
 In particular, it allocates a number of contiguous codepoints for experimental purposes and delegates management of this space to the Working Group contributors.

 This section describes experimental codepoint blocks for IANA registries related to TLS, including: Extensions {{exp-extensions}} and Supported Groups {{exp-supported-groups}}.